How To Spot Clean Old or Set-In Upholstery Stains

 By this point I’m reasonably certain that the majority of responsible furniture owners are aware that spills and stains on upholstery should be cleaned immediately, with all due haste.
 It’s the right thing to do, and stands the best chance of successful stain removal.
 But, let’s consider for a moment the times when it’s just not possible to immediately handle a stain.

-A quick search of the internet might lead you to believe that no one in the history of the world has failed to blot and treat a spill in a timely manner, and you and your upholstery are utterly doomed because your stains have set-in and nothing short of inventing a time machine, crashing the lively spaghetti and red wine party that marred the vintage set of dining chairs you just scored at the flea market, and cleaning those spills when they occur will be of any use in removing the stains.
+A quick search of the internet might lead you to believe that no one in the history of the world has failed to blot and treat a spill in a timely manner.
+That you and your upholstery are utterly doomed because your stains have set-in and nothing — at least nothing short of inventing a time machine, crashing the lively spaghetti and red wine party that marred the vintage set of dining chairs you just scored at the flea market, and cleaning those spills when they occur — will be of any use in removing the stains.
 All kidding aside, and in spite of several Google search result pages to the contrary, there are things you can do to revive a stained piece of upholstery, even if the staining took place long ago.

 Here’s what I learned along the way about getting old stains out of upholstery:

 Upholstery should be vacuumed frequently to keep the fabric in good shape and prevent dust and crumbs from settling into the body of the furniture.
 In the case of an old stain, it’s surprising how much a simple vacuuming can help the fade the stain.
 It should always be the first step in dealing with this kind of damage, you don’t really know what you’re dealing with, or how bad the stain truly is until all of the loose particles have been sucked away by the vacuum.